-Bani Walid is situated on both banks along the Wadi Merdum, which on the first photo is shown during the winter.
+Bani Walid is situated on both banks along the Wadi Merdum, which on the first photo is shown during a flash flood in the winter.
 The seasonal rains have changed the wadi, usually dry, into a real current.
 The dams in the wadi are ancient, and were probably built when the Romans developed this area in the third century CE.
 This was part of the creation of the Limes Tripolitanus.

 Other wadis were developed as well (cf. Ghirza), and the land appears to have been quite wealthy.
 The agricultural products were brought to Lepcis Magna, an important port that became one of the main cities of Roman Africa.
 Except for the dams and the mausoleums of nearby Msletten, there are no ancient remains visible in modern Bani Walid.